MarkStrendin/cybersecurity-writeups/htb-2022-cyber-apocalypse/for-automation.md

 ```
 Ok.
 ```

+I only found 6 groups of data transmitted via DNS queries, though there were 7 commands.
+Perhaps one of the commands didn't produce an output.

 And, in the largest of the encrypted command outputs we find the second half of the flag.